DakobedBard/dsi-spark/miniquiz.md

    export SPARK_HOME=[path to your unzipped spark folder] export PYTHONPATH=[path to your unzipped spark folder]python/:$PYTHONPATH
    ```
+7. Also install py4j by `sudo pip install py4j`

-7. Now open up an ipython terminal and `import pyspark as ps`.
+8. Now open up an ipython terminal and `import pyspark as ps`.
 If it did not throw an error,
    then you are ready to go.